COMP562-Machine-Learning-March-Madness/Final-Project/README.md

 We found Lasso Regression to be the most accurate regression model for predicting the champion.
 The most important feature that contributed to how far a team goes in the tournament was Adjusted Defensive Efficiency.

 ### 2020 Final Four Prediction
-We then used our model to predict the hypothetical winner of the 2020 tournament if it were to happen given this season's stats.
+We then used our model to predict the winner of the 2020 tournament if it were to happen given this season's stats.
 <p align="center">
   <img src="imgs/bracket.png">
 </p>